mwbowers/mwbowers.github.io/reference/datagate/datagate-common/dg-exception.md

 ---
 title: dgException class
-description: The dgException class is a custom exception class that extends the base Exception class.
+description: "The dgException class is a custom exception class that extends the base Exception class.
+It provides additional functionality for handling errors spec"
-It provides additional functionality for handling errors specific to the application.
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 The dgException class is a custom exception class that extends the base Exception class.